aspose-cells/Aspose.Cells-Doc-md/net/developer-guide/technical-articles/aspose-cells-general/rendering-and-printing/convert-an-excel-chart-to-image/_index.md

    1. Add a reference.
 This project uses Aspose.Cells so add a reference to Aspose.Cells, for example ...\Program Files\Aspose\Aspose.Cells\Bin\Net1.0\Aspose.Cells.dll
    1. Write the code that finds and converts the chart.
 Below is the code used by the component to accomplish the task.
 Very few lines of code are used.

-{{< gist "aspose-com-gists" "24a8eac23c3325e20dababecf735a43b" "Examples-CSharp-Articles-ConvertExcelChartToImage-ConvertingPieChartToImageFile-1.cs" >}}
+{{< gist "aspose-cells-gists" "88c9872508ec3150c552eb5155edf06e" "Examples-CSharp-Articles-ConvertExcelChartToImage-ConvertingPieChartToImageFile-1.cs" >}}

 ### **Converting a Column Chart to an Image File**